 Please help victims like Amy.

-So far this year, there are 338 Champion of Justice Society members!
-The Society contributed more than $160,000 in support of access to justice, with another $36,000 in promised contributions for future years.
+Near the end of 2016, there were 342 Champion of Justice Society members, and this year, there are more than 100.
+Last year, the Society contributed more than $160,000 in support of access to justice, with another $36,000 in promised contributions for future years.
 Together, these Champions of Justice fund the equivalent of more than three full-time legal aid staff attorneys.

 Our Champion of Justice Society has four giving levels, and membership is on a calendar-year basis.
 The benefits of each are listed below: